aiidateam/aiida-core/docs/source/howto/codes.rst

 To run an external code with AiiDA, you will need to use an appropriate :ref:`calculation plugin <topics:plugins>` that knows how to transform the input nodes into the input files that the code expects, copy everything in the code's machine, run the calculation and retrieve the results.
 You can check the `plugin registry <https://aiidateam.github.io/aiida-registry/>`_ to see if a plugin already exists for the code that you would like to run.
-If that is not the case, you can :ref:`develop your own <how-to:codes:plugin>`.
+If that is not the case, you can :ref:`develop your own <how-to:codes:interfacing>`.
 After you have installed the plugin, you can start running the code through AiiDA.
 To check which calculation plugins you have currently installed, run: